wrongish/Ssshhh/README.md

-# Ssshhh
+# One minute of silence for digital design
-Sssssshhh, this is for us.
-The silent manifesto for the new digital design.
+The manifesto of the new digital design